mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 deployment.
 The example here is rated using ball ammunition in a standard 14-round magazine.

-Carbine Configuration: Using a fixed stock and carbine- length barrel, the Shipmate is converted into a weapon capable of engaging targets at a modest range – such as aggressors storming across a starport landing area.
+Carbine Configuration: Using a fixed stock and carbine-length barrel, the Shipmate is converted into a weapon capable of engaging targets at a modest range – such as aggressors storming across a starport landing area.
 It is usually equipped with a basic optical combat sight giving the Scope trait.
 Cost is increased to Cr610 and weight to 1.6kg, while range is increased to 45m.
-Whilst not capable of counter- sniper wok the carbine is an effective local defence weapon with a useful burst fire capability.
+Whilst not capable of counter-sniper wok the carbine is an effective local defence weapon with a useful burst fire capability.

 Weapon TL Range Damage Kg Cost Magazine